 It reaffirms the existence of a profile construction of Nayib Bukele that incorporates typical characteristics of populism, seen as an expression of democracy that emerges "when citizens feel that politicians have appropriated the popular will and have taken power from the Sovereign" (Arenas, 2010, p.171).
-In this sense, Bukele is seen as an official who owes to the people and was elected to change the way politics is done in El Salvador, to cleanse institutions (so that they regain the people's trust), and to change obsolete listed by such as corrupt- schemes of the Salvadoran political past.
-Juan Arturo Mila-Maldonado, Jhonatan Andrés Lara-Aguiar, Carlos David Carrasco-Muro, Emilio Esteban Narváez-Ruiz anter a construction of the statement of the construction of the statement of
+In this sense, Bukele is seen as an official who owes to the people and was elected to change the way politics is done in El Salvador, to cleanse institutions (so that they regain the people's trust), and to change obsolete-listed by such as corrupt- schemes of the Salvadoran political past.

-Table 5Trend and tone
+Table 5 Trend and tone